Exclusively Faces Cosmetic Surgery

 No. There may be redness and swelling around the treated area, but that should last for a few hours at most.
 You should not expose yourself to the sun after laser treatment, however, for at least six weeks or as advised by Dr. Karen.

-If you’re interested in laser hair removal, or would like to learn more about the treatment, don’t hesitate to schedule an appointment with Dr. Karen by calling the practice or using the online scheduling tool.
+If you’re interested in laser hair removal, or would like to learn more about the treatment, don’t hesitate to schedule an appointment with Dr. Karen by calling the practice today.